 Part of a peninsula in the Boston Harbor, the name Castle Island is somewhat misleading as it has not been an island since 1928.
 The island was used as an outpost to help fortify the port town.

-Today, Castle Island is available for friendlier reasons and is a popular destination for locals and tourists.
+Today, the island is a popular destination for area residents and visitors.
 Since it is no longer an island, then you do not have to hop on a ferry or boat to go visit.
 There is a free parking lot by the fort, or you can take a bus or the subway red line.

 The Freedom Trail experience is a walking route you can do self-guided or through a tour.
-There are 16 historical sites along the two-and-a-half-mile route going through downtown Boston and Charlestown.
+There are 16 historical sites along the two-and-a-half-mile route through downtown Boston and Charlestown (Boston’s oldest neighborhood).

 Instead of following the “yellow brick road” like Dorothy from the Wizard of Oz, visitors use a physical red line marked on the sidewalks to find the way.
-Since the trail is outdoors, you can do a nice, long walk with Fido while you learn about Boston’s history.
+Since the trail is outdoors, you can take a nice, long walk with Fido while learning about Boston’s history.

 Address: 193 Salem St, Boston, MA 02113